 The Rideau Canal Skateway—the largest naturally frozen skating rink in the world—is at the top of our Best ice skating experiences in Ottawa list.
 The Skateway is open daily from roughly late December to late February, weather permitting.
 Access is free!
 Check the ice conditions before you go.

 Refrigerated outdoor ice surfaces provide great alternatives.
 The most centrally-located options include the Rink of Dreams at Ottawa City Hall (the boards are lit up in the evening), and the Skating Court at Lansdowne (next to the historic Aberdeen Pavilion).
 Both are free and open December to March, weather permitting.

 The region’s rural areas feature magical skating trails that wind through hilly forests and flat orchards.
 Some allow hockey or dogs, and some are open select evenings!
 All are weather dependent.

 Cross-country skiing is a favourite Ottawa pastime in the winter.
-Several trails are even accessible within the city centre, including the popular Sir John A. Macdonald Winter Trail (known locally as the SJAM Trail).
-The 16 km (10 miles) multi-user groomed trail winds along the Ottawa River, from the Canadian War Museum to the vibrant Westboro Village.
-Or explore over 150 km (93 miles) of trails in the Greenbelt area around Ottawa.
+Several trails are even accessible within the urban core, including the popular Kichi Sibi Winter Trail (formerly known as the Sir John A. Macdonald Winter Trail/SJAM Trail) and Rideau Winter Trail which are both multi-user groomed trails.
+Or explore over 150 kilometres (93 miles) of trails in the Greenbelt area around Ottawa.
 Access is free and all are suitable for beginner and family outings.

 Just a 15-minute drive north from downtown Ottawa, Gatineau Park is a mecca for cross-country skiing enthusiasts, with over 200 km (124 miles) of groomed trails and heated shelters.
 Pick up a ski pass (daily or seasonal) at the Visitor Centre in Chelsea, Quebec.